-MR52/53 Installation Guide
+MR36 Installation Guide

-The Cisco Meraki MR52 and MR53 are dual-band enterprise class 802.11ac Wave 2 cloud-managed access point.
-Designed for highest capacity and highest density, the MR52 and MR53 meet the need of the most demanding environments.
-They both also include a third radio dedicated to optimizing the RF environment and securing the airwayes.
+The Cisco Meraki MR36 are dual-band enterprise class 802.11ax cloud-managed access points.
+Designed for highest capacity and highest density, the MR36 meets the needs of the most demanding environments.
+The access point also includes a third radio dedicated to optimizing the RF environment and securing the airwaves.